prof-rossetti/rock-paper-scissors-py/README.md

 conda activate game-env
 ```

-The "game.py" and "tk_game.py" files don't require any third-party packages, but if you plan on playing the "app/sg_game.py" file, you'll need to first install the `PySimpleGUI` package:
+The only game which requires package installation is the `PySimpleGUI` Game, so if you want to play that one, you'll need to install the package first:

 ```sh
 pip install PySimpleGUI